 Static Pressure and Summer Fun

-Summer is here, and with that comes a rush of service calls; in that rush, as technicians, we often skip the basics of air conditioning performance, starting with proper airflow.
+Summer is here, and with that comes a rush of service calls.
+In that rush, as technicians, we often skip the basics of air conditioning performance.
+That starts with proper airflow.
 Air conditioning requires proper airflow and proper airflow changes with static pressure.

 The Total External Static Pressure (TESP) corresponds to blower performance data charts.
 For example, electric air handlers might be as low as 0.3” W.C.
 In comparison, a conventional gas furnace could be 0.50” W.C. with maximums around 0.8” W.C. or up to 1.0” W.C.
 As the static pressure increases, the CFM delivered decreases.
 This is even true of variable speed or ECM motors; they only produce their rated airflow up to a maximum static pressure before CFM drops off.
 Typically for every 0.1” W.C. above 0.7” W.C. or 0.8” W.C., the blower output is reduced by 10% of its setting.